linux-integrity/ima-doc/ima-concepts.rst

 ======================

-The Linux Integrity Measurement Architecture (IMA) actions are triggered based on :ref:`ima-policy-top` rules.
-IMA calculates hash values of executables and other system files at runtime.
-The hash value is used in multiple ways:
+The Linux Integrity Measurement Architecture (IMA) is part of the Linux kernel.
+IMA is comprised of three features:

-* stored in a IMA-Measurement event log
-* used for verifying file signatures and hashes
-* stored in the system audit log

-The hash algorithm is defined by :ref:`config-ima-default-hash`, which can be overridden by the :ref:`boot-command-line-arguments` :ref:`ima-hash`.
+:ref:`ima-measurement`, :ref:`ima-appraisal`, and :ref:`ima-audit`.
+These features are triggered based on :ref:`ima-policy-top` rule actions.

 * :ref:`ima-measurement` maintains an aggregate integrity value over the measurement event log if the platform has a TPM chip.
 The TPM can